|

 Knysna National Lake Area is home to the endangered

-Knysna seahorse, which clings on to plants with
+Knysna seahorse, which clings on to plants

-The sandbanks and salt marshes of the lagoon
+its surroundings.
+The sandbanks and salt marshes

-Whales and dolphins are regular visitors along
+number of organisms.
+Whales and dolphins are

-the entire Garden Route coastline.
+regular visitors along the entire Garden Route

 Elephant